-NEW ORLEANS – August 14‚ 2013 – As we approach the 8th anniversary of Hurricane Katrina, people around the world will reflect on the immediate and devastating impact that the storm had on New Orleans and the entire Gulf Coast region.
+NEW ORLEANS – August 28‚ 2014 – As we approach the 9th anniversary of Hurricane Katrina, people around the world will reflect on the devastating impact that the storm and subsequent levee failures had on New Orleans and the entire Gulf Coast region.

 Flooding.
 When the levees protecting New Orleans failed in August 2005, approximately 80 percent of the city was flooded.
 The business district and main tourist centers were relatively undamaged, but vast expanses of many New Orleans neighborhoods were inundated, making Katrina the largest residential disaster in U.S. history.
 The extent of damage varied greatly from one part of town to another.
 Some areas received one foot of flooding while others were submerged by more than 10 feet of water.

 Deaths.
 Hurricane Katrina and the levee failures resulted in the deaths of at least 986 Louisiana residents.
 The major causes of death include: drowning (40%), injury and trauma (25%), and heart conditions (11%).
 Nearly half of all victims were over the age of 74.